damax-solutions/php-chargeable-api/README.md

 - Withdraw credit from user's wallet for specific URLs of your API.
 - Deny access to the service if user has insufficient funds.
 - Specify different prices for various endpoints.
 - Use console commands to review user's balance, deposit and withdraw credit.
+- Support for various wallets: _Redis_, _MongoDB_, _fixed_ wallet with unlimited credit or implement your own.

 ## Documentation

 Topics: